Zichqec/s-the-skeleton/updates/beta_testing/s_the_skeleton/readme.txt

 -Press Ctrl U to have him update himself, if an update is available.
 -Press Ctrl Shft f12 to bring him back on screen if you can't reach him.
 -If you want him to stay on top of your windows, right click him and go to Options>Preferences, go to the Ghost(2) tab, and tick the box that says 'Always Show Foreground' near the top
--If he gets minimized, you can bring him back again by right clicking on the red hoodie icon in your system tray and clicking 'Iconify'.
+-If he gets minimized, you can bring him back again by right clicking on the red hoodie icon in your system tray and clicking 'Minimize'.

 He can also do basic ghost functions such as: